 Established in 1942, the Specialists (S) Shore Patrol and Security worked shore patrol teams and ensured basic ship and shore station security.
 Its name was changed in 1948 to Shore Patrolman, and it took on some of the official functions of the current Master-at Arms rating, only to be re-disestablished in 1953.

 Finally reestablished on August 1, 1973, the MA rating would only draw its members from Sailors cross-rating from other ratings at the Second Class Petty Officer level and above.
 That is until 2003, when Navy Recruiting Command was assigned a new contract mission for entry level applicants.

-Master at Arms class "A" school is approximately nine weeks in duration, and the school is located in San Antonio, Texas.
+Master at Arms class "A" school is approximately nine weeks in duration, and the school is located on Lackland Air Force Base in San Antonio, Texas.

 MAs perform force protection, physical security and law enforcement, and organize and train personnel in force protection, physical security, law enforcement, and weapons proficiency.
 They develop plans for physical security and force protection enhancement of Navy bases, installations, property, and personnel, and assist commands in conducting terrorist threat analysis and implementing defensive measures.

 If you have experience as a law enforcement officer, or as a corrections, probation, or parole officer, you may be able to translate that experience higher pay at enlistment via the Navy Direct Procurement Enlistment Program (DPEP).
 Ask your recruiter for details.